IrisBox/gewit-hring/_posts/2024-02-05-Place-and-Space.md

 As someone who leans very much towards visual language and practical understanding, I’ve never found philosophy and theory particularly easy to grapple with.
 But the Walking with Constable project has emboldened me with a different perspective; that just as a viewer can fluidly interpret an artwork, so too is it possible to relate to philosophy and theory.
 Whether I succeeded in transporting every student over the bridge that we built from theory to practice is hard to say, but there’s certainly some dense food for thought and debate.
 This, after all, is a journey in itself.

 *[Addendum 12/05/2024:] I talked to the [Cambridge Digital Humanities](https://www.cdh.cam.ac.uk/) MPhil students back in November 2023 and whilst this post was mostly written back in February, it’s taken me a while longer to get around to finishing it off.
 I did so last night, whilst watching 2024’s Eurovision Song Contest.
 I wonder what Paul Valéry would have thought of that?!
-I certainly found it a bit of a challenge balancing the experience with checking some of my quotations, which would at least partially explain any errors*
+I certainly found it a bit of a challenge, balancing the experience as I did with checking my quotations and citations, which would at least partially explain any errors*

 ***
 [^1]: Warburg, A. M. (1995), *Images from the Region of the Pueblo Indians of North America*.
 Translated by M. P. Steinberg.
 Cornell University Press.
 Available at http://www.jstor.org/stable/10.7591/j.ctt1g69xgc